Dr Isabelle Delmotte

 Creative practices are effective research tools for interdisciplinary collaborations.
 Both my academic and creative works have consistently examined human affective relationships with the self, media and environments.
 The concerns of my various research practices are philosophical, ethnographic, educational and cultural.

-A second research project, “Falling on and off the screen: The electrical body in film productions“ aims to further knowledge on the cinematographic representations of neurological disorders.
+“Falling on and off the screen: The electrical body in film productions“ aims to further knowledge on the cinematographic representations of neurological disorders, specifically epilepsies.

 - medical humanities